openculturas/openculturas-distribution/README.md

 ### drush scripts

 At the moment l.d.o does not find the labels of field_group.
-Therefore we generate the strings.
+Therefore, we generate the strings.

 `drush scr scripts/generate_field_group_strings.php`

+Download the composer.json from drupal/core-dev and update the adjusted core-dev composer.json based on the current Drupal version.

+`drush scr scripts/update_drupal_core_dev.php`

 ### Configuration files

-All configuration are managed via [config_devel](https://www.drupal.org/project/config_devel).
+All configurations are managed via [config_devel](https://www.drupal.org/project/config_devel).
 Each configuration is listed in the info file of the profile or submodule.
 So any new configuration needs to be added to the info file.

 After that, enable config_devel and run `ddev drush cde openculturas` or `ddev drush cde submodule`.

 This command updates all configuration which are listed in the info file and removes the key `_core` and `uuid` except for views configuration.
-The uuid is needed because the uuid is used in other configuration as default value, without this the default value would be not set/broken.
+The uuid is needed because the uuid is used in other configuration as a default value, without this the default value would be not set/broken.

 ## Security